Robert Mundheim: Service and honors

 From 1994-2000, Mundheim remained connected to the University of Pennsylvania Law School through service as a board member and overseer.
 The law school has established an endowed chair in his honor, the Robert Mundheim Professor of Law, currently held by Amy Wax.
+The university awarded him an honorary M.A. in 1971.

 Mundheim is on the board of trustees for both the Curtis Institute of Music and the American College of Governance Counsel, an American honorary association of lawyers widely recognized for their achievements in the field of governance.
 He has served as a director of Commerce Clearing House, Inc. (1980-1996), First Pennsylvania Bank (1980-1990), CoreStates Bank N.A.
 (1990-1992), Benjamin Moore & Co.
 (1997-2001), eCollege, Inc. (2000-2007), and Hypo Real Estate.
 Other institutions where he has had a prominent role include the Salzburg Seminar (board of directors, 1999-2002 and now), the American Academy in Berlin (president, 2000-2006), and the National Association of Securities Dealers (vice-chairman, governor-at-large, and member of the executive committee, 1988-1991).

 Mundheim was awarded the Officer’s Cross of the Order of Merit of the Federal Republic of Germany in 2007.
 In 2014, in The Monetary System: Analysis and New Approaches to Regulation, authors Jean-François Serval and Jean-Pascal Tranié noted: "This year, Robert Mundheim was honored by the American Lawyer as a 'Lifetime Achiever', which is one of the most recognized distinctions that an American lawyer can get."
 He received a Doctor of Humane Letters degree from The New School in 2019.